 As of May 1st 2015, Cuba no longer charges the $25 CUC exit fee to travelers leaving the country, this fee is now included in the price of your airline.

-Tap water in Cuba is not safe to drink, and bottled water can sometimes be difficult to find depending where you are.
+Tap water in Cuba is not safe to drink, and bottled water can sometimes be difficult to find depending on where you are.
 If you plan on traveling to Cuba, I recommend picking up a LifeStraw Filtered Water Bottle.
 It’s better for the environment too!

 Can You Bring Back Cuban Cigars?

 I thought you’d never ask!
 So officially, if you are traveling to Cuba under one of the 12 special categories, you are now allowed to bring back $400 worth of souvenirs, including up to $100 worth of Cuban cigars.
 Yay!

 I managed to bring 30 Cuban cigars back into the United States.
 I was never questioned about tobacco, and it’s not listed on the customs form as something I have to declare.